 Based on the facts submitted and the representations made, we conclude that the requirements of § 301.9100-3 have been satisfied.
-Therefore, Husband is granted an extension of time of 60 days from the date of this letter to make an allocation of his available GST tax exemption, with respect to the Date 1 transfer of Company's stock to Trust.
-The allocation will be effective as of the date of the transfer to the Trust, and the gift tax value of the transfer to Trust will be used in determining the amount of GST exemption to be allocated to Trust.
+Therefore, both Grantor and Wife are granted an extension of time of 60 days from the date of this letter to make an allocation of their respective GST tax exemption, with respect to the Date 1 transfers of stock to Trust A and Trust B. The allocation will be effective as of the date of the transfers to the trusts, and the gift tax value of the transfers to trusts will be used in determining the amount of GST exemption to be allocated to Trust.